Wednesday, 27 November 2024

 The pub is cosy and characterful with all the usual pub fare in food and drinks.
 Our lunch time meal was a classic... fish and chips, Whitstable Bay battered Haddock and chips, with minted mushy peas, creamy tartare sauce, the fish was fresh, arrived that morning and the plate was generous...
 I needed help to finish mine.
 The cider and ale were refreshing too.
 Such a delightful and relaxed experience and meal.

-To read more about the pub and it's history visit their website: tomcribblondon.co.uk
+To read more about the pub and its history visit their website: tomcribblondon.co.uk

 Hitting the spot and kept us exuberantly full for the rest of the day.
 A scrumptious and generous meal combined with a friendly and warm atmosphere definitely worth a visit or in our case a revisit upon our return to London.